TurboGears/tg2docs/docs/turbogears/objectdispatch.rst

 custom dispatching and some entry points that will make easy for the developer to track the progress of request dispatch.

+For a complete reference of dispatch configuration options, see :ref:`Dispatch <config-options>`.

 Dispatching Entry Points
 ---------------------------